wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     *   (a) an assessment of the design of the internal quality control system of the audit firm or licensed auditor in connection with the provision of audit services; and

-    *   (b) reasonable compliance testing of procedures, and a review of audit files in respect of a reasonable number of issuer audits, in order to verify the effectiveness of the internal quality control system; and
+    *   (b) reasonable compliance testing of procedures, and a review of audit files in respect of a reasonable number of FMC audits, in order to verify the effectiveness of the internal quality control system; and

     *   (c) a review of the systems, policies, and procedures of the audit firm or licensed auditor in respect of---

-        *   (i) compliance with this Act and other enactments that relate to the conduct of issuer audits:
+        *   (i) compliance with this Act and other enactments that relate to the conduct of FMC audits:

         *   (ii) compliance with auditing and assurance standards: